Cal Raleigh Preview, Player Props: Mariners vs. Rangers

 Cal Raleigh At The Plate

-- He ranks 118th in batting average, 114th in on base percentage, and 48th in slugging among qualified hitters in MLB.
+- Among qualifying hitters in MLB, he ranks 118th in batting average, 108th in on-base percentage, and 47th in slugging.

-- Raleigh has picked up a hit in 58.2% of his 141 games this year, with multiple hits in 22.0% of those games.
+- In 58.5% of his 142 games this season, Raleigh has picked up at least one hit.
+He's also had 32 multi-hit games.

-- In 32.6% of his games this season, Raleigh has notched at least one RBI.
-In 19 of those games (13.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- In 32.4% of his games this season, Raleigh has tallied at least one RBI.
+In 19 of those games (13.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

-- He has scored in 61 of 141 games this season, and more than once 13 times.
+- He has scored in 62 games this season, with multiple runs 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.